Antari-yan/Introduction-Container/README.md

   - `kubectl top pod <POD_NAME> --containers`
   - `kubectl top node <NODE_NAME>`

+Lastly, when developing an application that is `multi-processing/-treading` it might happen that dangling processes or threads are not removed properly.
+For that checkout the [docker_process_count.bash](scripts/docker_process_count.bash) script which can output the total amount of threads and processes for each running container.

 #### Security
 There are tools like [trivy](https://github.com/aquasecurity/trivy) and [osv-scanner] (https://github.com/google/osv-scanner) that should be used to check container images for vulnerabilities.